 Seeking Alpha (SA) is one of the largest investment-related social media websites.
 As of 2021, roughly 17 million different people visit Seeking Alpha each month, the site has more than 10 million registered users, and more than 16,000 individuals contribute at least one SA report.
-These reports are intended to provide new investment research, rather than to simply break news, and each report is subject to significant editorial review.
+Reports are intended to provide new investment research, rather than to simply break news, and each report is https://static.seekingalpha.com/uploads/pdf income/sa media kit 01.06.21.pdf subject to significant editorial review.
 Prior work finds that these reports contain value-relevant information that predicts returns (Chen et al., 2014) and facilitates more informative retail trading (Farrell et al., 2022).